“The Catskills” by Asher B. Durand

 “The Catskills”

-Durand fell in love with the wild nature of in that part of New York State and would leave his home in New York City to spend his summer months trekking through the Catskills.
+Durand fell in love with the wild nature of upstate New York and would leave his home in New York City to spend his summer months trekking through the Catskills.
 He said of them, “now, if there be a man on earth whose location, I envy… it is Thomas Cole”.

-Unlike other artists of the day, Durand often employed a ‘portrait’ orientation as seen in the painting here, that let the trees frame the scenery and which was part of his signature style.
+Unlike other artists of the day, Durand often employed a ‘portrait’ orientation as seen in the painting here.
+As part of his signature style, he would use trees to frame the scenery.
 This piece was made at the apex of Durand’s career.
-The scenery is painted in the sublime style, which uses terror and wonder to depict the grandness of nature.
+The landscape is painted in the sublime style, which uses terror and wonder to depict the grandness of nature.

 The Catskills” is currently on display at The Walters Art Museum in Baltimore, Maryland, in the United States.